dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

+NOTE: This is only advisable for development environments.
+For production environments, it is best to use the [Model Directory Approach](#using-model-directories).

-We can now use the Object API to operate on `alien` objects.
-See the section regarding the Object API for more info.
+Once completed, we can now use the Object API to operate on `alien` objects.
+See the section regarding the [Object API](#object-api) for more info.

 ## Pointers